 The Museum of Cycladic Art was founded in 1986 and preserves artifacts and culture of the Aegean and Cyprus.
 In addition to archaeological exhibits, the museum also has contemporary and modern art exhibits of Greek history.

 Athens is home to many incredible museums, including the Museum of Cycladic Art, the National Museum of Contemporary Art, and the National Archeological Museum, to name a few.
 Choose one to visit during the afternoon.

-Where to Stay in Athens
+Where to Stay in Athens For 2 Days

 If you’re looking for the best hotel in central Athens, Coco-Mat Athens BC is my number one recommendation!
 One of several 5-star hotels in Athens, Coco-Mat is a luxury hotel centrally located near the Acropolis.
 By far the best place to stay when you explore Athens!